whtouche/vscode-js-console-utils/README.md

-## js-console-utils
+## vscode-js-console-utils

 Easily insert and remove console.log statements.

 ## Installing

-This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=fabiodam.vscode-console-wrapper)
+This extension is available for free in the [Visual Studio Code Marketplace]()

 ## Usage